-In recent years, many insect species have experienced pronounced changes in their distribution, including several documented cases of range expansions due to anthropogenic pressures and ongoing climate change (González-Tokman et al., 2020; Sánchez-Guillén et al., 2016)al., 2016).
+In recent years, many insect species have experienced pronounced changes in their distribution, including several documented cases of range expansions due to anthropogenic pressures and ongoing climate change (González-Tokman et al., 2020; Sánchez-Guillén et al., 2016).
+Such expansions can cause an increase in sympatry between species, thereby facilitating novel interactions and hybridization among expanding species (Arce-Valdés & Sánchez-Guillén, 2022; Sánchez-Guillén et al., 2016).
 A common signature of range expansion is decreasing genetic diversity at the range limit, due to frequent founder effects and genetic drift (Slatkin & Excoffier, 2012).
 However, such loss of diversity can be counteracted by hybridization and introgression in situations where the expanding species comes in contact with a formerly allopatric sister taxa (Rieseberg et al., 2007).
-This process is of increasing interest can to hybridization species et al., 2016).
+This process is of increasing interest because it can help to elucidate the role of hybridization as a facilitator of species range expansions (Pfennig et al., 2016).

 Hybridization outcomes are manifold and include transfer of genetic material between species (introgression) potentially facilitating their adaptive evolution, fusion of species, genetic swamping of one species by another, eliciting reinforcement of reproductive isolation between incompletely isolated species, and the origin of new species (Seehausen, 2004).
 Understanding evolutionary outcomes of hybridization is of increasing interest for gaining general insights into species dynamics and conservation in response to environmental change (Abbott et al., 2013).
 Evidence is accumulating that both the extent and pattern of hybridization have important conservation implications due to their direct impact on biodiversity as a whole, and because this process can sometimes lead to the replacement of one of the hybridizing taxa (Abbott et al., 2013; Seehausen, 2004; Todesco et al., 2016).
-The likelihood of these outcomes is highly dependent on intrinsic factors, such as the extent of reproductive isolation, as well as extrinsic factors, because hybrid fitness may be dependent on the environment (Coyne & Orr, 2004). multiple contact allows to test the consistency of hybridization outcomes (Abbott et al., 2013; Harrison & Larson, 2016).
+The likelihood of these outcomes is highly dependent on intrinsic factors, such as the extent of reproductive isolation, as well as extrinsic factors, because hybrid fitness may be dependent on the environment (Coyne & Orr, 2004).
+Complex hybrid zones in which species have multiple contact zones, such as mosaic or mottled hybrid zones, allow to test the consistency of hybridization outcomes (Abbott et al., 2013; Harrison & Larson, 2016).
 Thus, when the range of two closely related species is large and overlapping, and if this overlap results in hybridization, then hybridization at several spatial scales can provide insights into parallel patterns of hybridization in different demographic and ecological contexts (Abbott et al., 2013).
 Several empirical studies, mainly from plants (Buerkle & Rieseberg, 2001; Haselhorst & Buerkle, 2013; Sweigart et al., 2007) and fishes (Aboim et al., 2010; Mandeville et al., 2017; Nolte et al., 2009), but also from mammals (Good et al., 2008), amphibians (Vines et al., 2003) and insects (Gompert et al., 2014), have shown that the outcomes of hybridization varies among hybrid zones of the same species pairs while only few studies have shown consistency in the pattern, e.g., in plants (Buerkle & Rieseberg, 2001) and insects (Larson et al., 2014).